SamuelChandler/PersonalSite/src/content/blog/time-at-usaa.md

 ## My Role and Team
 Within my time at USAA, I worked within the Bill Pay department which was responsible for the method for which are members paid for their bills within USAA's Web and Mobile interfaces.

-My Role Within this team was mainly to create Integration Tests for the new endpoints we were developing during the sprints that took place during my time at USAA.
+My role within this team was mainly to create Integration Tests for the new endpoints we were developing during the sprints that took place during my time at USAA.

 ## Postman And Integration Testing